 Days 15 - 16: SAVEGRE CLOUD FOREST

 Today we travel to Cerro de la Muerte and the Savegre river valley where we spend the next two days.
 This magnificent misty highland cloud forest region is home to the Resplendent Quetzal, as well as Fiery-throated Hummingbird, Black-and-yellow Silky-flycatcher, and Large-footed Finch, to name just a few.
 This highland region is one of Costa Rica’s largest protected areas, and the northernmost point of the Paramo habitat – a highland shrub and tussock grass habitat most common in the Andes.
 Here we look for regional endemic birds Volcano Junco and Timberline Wren, as well as Green Spiny Lizard.
 The area also boasts vast expanses of pristine cloud forest, dominated by several species of towering oaks laden with a variety of epiphytes including a variety of micro-orchids.
 Mammals of the area include Mexican Porcupine, Red-tailed Squirrel, Tayra (in the same family as the River Otter), and we may also hear the distant howling of coyotes in the evenings.
 The crystalline water of the Savegre River cascading through the highland valleys adds to the enchanting appeal of this very special place.

 Day 17: SAVEGRE – SAN JOSE

 After lunch we travel back to the Hotel Bougainvillea in the central valley making a few stops along the way.
 We arrive for a farewell dinner where we will reminisce about the wonderful experiences we have shared.

 We transfer to the airport for our afternoon flight home, arriving in London the following morning, Day 19.
-If flights are in the afternoon, a final lunch will be provided at the hotel, yet one more taste of Pura Vida, as the Costa Ricans say!
+If flights are in the afternoon, lunch will be provided at the hotel, yet one more taste of Pura Vida, as the Costa Ricans say!

 See our other Costa Rica tours here: